 Begin Submission of Presentations

 - Please be sure you have completely reviewed this document.
-By submitting a presentation it is understood that you agree with all the statements, policies and procedures.
+By submitting a presentation, it is understood that you agree with all the statements, policies, and procedures.
 Failure to adhere to the procedures and instructions stated in this document may result in the rejection of your submission.

 - Please note that you will create a password for each submission.
 Make sure to note which password is associated with which submission number.
 There are no Presenter accounts for Call for Presentations.

 - Submission related notices will come from email@example.com.
-Please make sure to add this address to your e-mail approved/not junk/safe sender/white list.
+Please make sure to add this address to your e-mail approved/not junk/safe sender/whitelist.

-By submitting a proposal for the 35th CSUN Assistive Technology Conference - General's Call for Papers you hereby agree to all policies and procedures set forth in this document.
+By submitting a proposal for the 37th CSUN Assistive Technology Conference - General's Call for Papers you hereby agree to all policies and procedures set forth in this document.